carloocchiena/code_bites/README.md

 # code chunks
-Little chunks of functions that comes in handy for other purposes, or something too little to have its own repo.
+Functions and scripts misc that comes in handy for other purposes, but too narrow or dirty to have their own repo.